Swedish Mulled Wine Recipe (Glögg): A Heartwarming Festive Drink

 Next, I flipped through the IKEA cookbook, Food’s Ready, and discovered so many more delicious finger food recipes, using mainly food items from IKEA itself.

-Best thing is, no slaving over the stove.
+The best thing is, no slaving over the stove.
 These 6 finger food recipes are so quick and easy, anyone can make them.
 Think of it as an IKEA food hack.
 See all 6 finger food recipes.

-#2 How to make your own IKEA meatballs
+How to make IKEA meatballs

 IKEA meatballs